The Daphne Bullard Award

 What projects are eligible?

-Any projects which are concerned with the conservation of dress or textiles.
-Preference is given to projects aimed at conservation or display of dress or textiles where there is a long-term material benefit to a collection or project.
-The project should be to the continuing public benefit and arrangements for access should be in place
+Any projects which are concerned with the conservation of dress or textiles in public collections.
+Preference is given to projects where there is long-term material benefit to a collection.
+The outcome of the conservation should be to the continuing benefit of the object and increased public access.

 Awards will not be given to assist with living costs or course fees or education for staff, volunteers or students.